When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 The examination is carried out by a doctor who has received special training in working with endoscopic equipment.
 Gastroscopy is performed in an office designed only for such procedures.

-How is gastroscopy carried out directly?
+How is gastroscopy performed?

-Routine examination is carried out in the morning.
+A routine examination is carried out in the morning.

 • lumen;